-This is a new Christmas movie I can't WAIT to add to our collection this year.
-Here's a funny story: Last year, one of our gifts under the Jesse Tree was an envelope with a letter inside that said, "Get into your jammies and pop some popcorn because tonight we're going to watch The Man Who Invented Christmas!"
-We all scrambled around for the next hour getting shower and snacks.
+Here's a funny story: Last year, one of our Advent gifts was an envelope with a letter that said, "Get into your jammies and pop some popcorn because tonight we're going to watch The Man Who Invented Christmas!"
+We all scrambled around for the next hour getting showers and snacks.
 Finally we sat down with our popcorn and turned on Amazon to stream the movie.
 Guess what?
 It hadn't been released to DVD yet and wasn't available.
-Way to go mom!!
+Way to go Mom!!

-Well, we won't have that problem this year because it's on Amazon and available for FREE to Prime members! ( I double-checked:-)
+Well, we won't have that problem this year because it's on Amazon and available for FREE to Prime members!
+(I double-checked this time:-)